GwerhDev/MPK-ResourcesExtractor/README.md

 ## Use

-You can run it directly from your IDLE or console using:
+You can run it directly from your IDE or console using:

 ```bash
 pyinstaller --onefile main.py